bitrise-io/devcenter/_articles/en/bitrise-cli/most-important-concepts.md

 You can find more examples in [envman's README](https://github.com/bitrise-io/envman), and in the [Expose an Environment Variable and use it in another Step](/tips-and-tricks/expose-environment-variable) guide.

-## Availability order of environment variables
+## Availability order of Environment Variables

 Environment Variables are available after the Environment Variable is processed.